yacoub-harkati/42_pipex/README.md

 # Pipex-42

-This is the README file for the Pipex-42 project at 42 School.

 ## Description

 Pipex-42 is a project that aims to recreate the functionality of the shell command pipeline (`|`) in C. It involves creating a program that takes two file paths and two commands as arguments, and then executes the commands in a pipeline, redirecting the input and output to the specified files.